secure-software-engineering/CogniCrypt-IntelliJ/README.md

 1. Build your `.apk` and make sure it successfully produces an `.apk` file within your project folder.
 2. Go to `Analyze > Run CogniCrypt`
 3. Wait till analysis process terminates.

----

-# Known Bugs
-- A tool window must be open before starting the analysis to show results